netvl/xml-rs/Readme.md

 4. more convenience features, like filtering over produced events;
 5. missing features required by XML standard (e.g. aforementioned normalization);
 6. DTD validation;
-7. (let's dream for a bit) XML Schema validation.
+7. (let's dream a bit) XML Schema validation.

 Hopefully XML emitter will be implemented soon.
 This will allow easy stream processing, for example, transformation of large XML documents.